BEST HAIR TRENDS

 Headbands have universal appeal because they work with both long and short hair styles.
 Whether you love the chic simplicity of a simple black band or the glamour of jewels and flowers, a headband can create a focal point, keep loose tresses in place, and round out your style with a signature touch.
 It’s no wonder that headbands are among this year’s favorite hair accessories.

-Gold hair accessories have been spotted on more than one fashion runway in 2016.
+Gold hair accessories have been spotted on more than one fashion runway recently.
 If gold is your color, treat yourself to a metallic gold clip or band to accent your hair this year.

-For women who love short hair styles, 2015 offers lots of variety from bobs to pixie cuts and layered, gently tousled chin length styles.
+For women who love short hair styles, current trends offers lots of variety from bobs to pixie cuts and layered, gently tousled chin length styles.

 Nothing says bold and chic like a pixie cut.
 If your face shape is oval and if your features are small and delicate, the pixie cut can give you show-stopping style.
 If your face is longer or more angular, you can add side swept bangs that fall in layers over your face to add softness.